rcasula/KostalPyko/README.md

-# PikoPy
+# KostalPyko
 This package is for working with a Piko Inverter from [Kostal](http://www.kostal-solar-electric.com/)

 ## Where has it been tested?
-PikoPy has been tested with a Kostal Piko 5.5.
+KostalPyko has been tested with a Kostal Piko 5.5.
 It should work with other Kostal inverters as well since they provide the same interface.

 ## Requirements
+ * Requests
  * Python
  * lxml
  * httplib2